A Devil and Her Love Song: Plot

 Maria Kawai transfers to Totsuka High School after being expelled from her previous school St. Katria - a catholic school for girls.
 Upon entering the classroom and hearing the students gossip, she bluntly states that the reason for her expulsion was an act of violence on her teacher.

 The sharp tongue and frank nature hidden under her pretty face immediately makes Maria an outcast among her classmates.
-After all, she was told that she "taints others."
-She's like a mirror that reflects people's real characters.

 Nevertheless, Maria hopes for a fresh start.
-She manages to become close with two of her classmates after they hear her beautiful singing (the song is Amazing Grace and Maria often sings it in the manga).
+She manages to become close with two of her classmates after they hear her beautiful singing.
 One is Yusuke Kanda, who's kind and friendly to everyone on the outside, but inside isn't that way at all.
-He teaches her a "lovely spin" which should help her get along with others better, but it just makes her seem even more intimidating.
-Maria, apparently, isn't a "lovely spin" kind of a girl.
-The other is Shin Meguro.
-He is tall, dark-haired and always frowning.
-Coming from a family of musicians, he knew right away which song Maria was singing.
-Meguro is a returnee but Maria points out that because he lacks communication skills he doesn't really know how to speak English.
-Throughout the year Maria faces many problems, mainly relating to getting along with others but soon resolves it with the constant help of her friends and bluntness.
+He teaches her how to put a "lovely spin" on everything, to help her get along with others better, but it just makes her seem even more intimidating.
+The other is Shin Meguro, a tall, dark-haired boy who's always frowning, and also comes from a family of musicians, able to recognize the songs Maria sings.
+Throughout the year, Maria faces many problems, mainly relating to getting along with others, but soon resolves it with the constant help of her friends and bluntness.